A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Communication-efficient Distributed Algorithm Design

 \subsection{Algorithm Development}

-To reduce communication cost, each agent only transmits compressed information $Q(\cdot)$ to its neighbors.
-However, directly compressing the state variables will result in a relatively large amplitude of the input signal and compression errors.
-Inspired by the work DIANA \citep{mishchenko2025distributed} and LEAD \citep{liu2020linear}, we introduce an auxiliary variable $h_{i,k}$ as a reference point for $x_{i,k}$ and compress their difference $x_{i,k}-h_{i,k}$ instead.
-Intuitively speaking, the amplitude of the compressed difference error is smaller than that of the state itself, so it can be transmitted by fewer bits.
-The specific implementation details of the algorithm are as follows:
+To reduce communication overhead, each agent transmits only compressed information $Q(\cdot)$ to its neighbors.
+Directly compression of the state variables leads to large compression errors.
+Inspired by DIANA \citep{mishchenko2025distributed} and LEAD \citep{liulinear}, we introduce an auxiliary variable $h_{i,k}$ as a reference point for $x_{i,k}$ and compress the difference $x_{i,k}-h_{i,k}$ instead.
+However, for compressors (i) and (ii), using only difference compression causes the absolute compression errors to dominate the signal as the difference decays to zero.
+To address this issue, we introduce a dynamic scaling factor $r_k$ to rescale the difference into a proper range, preventing small signal from being overwhelmed by compression errors.
+Hence, leveraging the difference compression and dynamic scaling technique, the distributed optimization algorithm \eqref{DuSPA} can be modified to a communication-efficient version by incorporating the compressor

-where $\gamma$ is the stepsize chosen properly for local gradient search, $\tau, \psi > 0$ are certain tuning parameters, $\alpha$ is introduced to control the compression errors.

-In the algorithm \eqref{compressalgorithm}, we send $\hat{x}_{j,k}, \hat{x}_{j,k+1}$ as approximation for $x_{j,k},x_{j,k+1}$ in \eqref{equation1} and \eqref{equation2}, respectively.
-Then, we introduce an auxiliary variable $h_{i,k}$ in the compression process in \eqref{compress1}-\eqref{compress2} to suppress parts of compression errors.
-Then, a momentum parameter $\alpha\in (0, 1)$ is incorporated in the update of auxiliary variable $h_{i,k}$ in \eqref{compress2} to regulate the effect of compression error.
-Furthermore, a dynamic scaling factor $r_k$ is introduced in \eqref{compress1}-\eqref{compress2} to alleviate the absolute compression error.